FlexXBeamline/ssx-dials/README.md

 dials.python find_hits.py indexed.expt indexed.refl minspots=50
 ```

 Next, we need to set a common beam / detector / goniometer model for all the datasets.
+You'll need to download the python file `combine.py` in this repository.
 ```
 dials.python combine.py indexed.expt model=0
 ```